cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 Issue: [353](https://github.com/cometbft/cometbft/issues/353).

-Current version does not support vote extensions.
+Current version, ABCI 1.0, does not support vote extensions (ABCI 2.0).
 However, this is the next step.

 ## Decision